Allandrow/React-TS-dataTable/COMPONENTS.md

 ### Description

-Controlled input component handling state locally.
+Input component to specify search value for filtering data.
 On change, pass the new value up to the wrapper component.

 ### Props

 - callback

-### State

-- searchValue, setSearchValue

 <br>